Salem Radio Network News Saturday, November 8, 2025

 By James Oliphant

-(Reuters) -New York City Mayor Eric Adams dropped his re-election bid on Sunday, leaving the race to become the city’s next mayor likely between Democrat Zohran Mamdani and former New York Governor Andrew Cuomo.
+His departure from the race, a little more than a month before Election Day, leaves the contest to become the city’s next mayor effectively between frontrunner Democrat Zohran Mamdani and former New York Governor Andrew Cuomo.

-Adams had been trailing far behind Mamdani and Cuomo, who is running as an independent, according to public opinion polls, with Mamdani holding a sizeable lead ahead of the November 4 election.
-Adams had been struggling to raise money.
+Adams had struggled to raise money and trailed far behind Mamdani and Cuomo, who is running as an independent, in public opinion polls.
+Mamdani holds a sizeable lead ahead of the November 4 election, while recent polls showed single-digit support for both Adams and Republican candidate Curtis Sliwa.

-“Despite all we’ve achieved, I cannot continue my reelection campaign,” Adams said in a post on X.
+“Despite all we’ve achieved, I cannot continue my reelection campaign,” he said in the video posted on X.

 Mamdani, a self-described democratic socialist, has alarmed much of the New York business community and some within the Democratic Party with his leftist views.